The Complete Travel Guide to Mangaia on a Budget© Taniera - Cook Islands Tourism

 How to Get to Mangaia

-Regular flights are available between Rarotonga and Mangaia on Monday, Wednesday and Friday (or more frequently during the high seasons, such as December), returning the same day.
+Regular flights are available between Rarotonga and Mangaia on Mondays, Wednesdays, and Fridays (or more frequently during high seasons, such as December), returning on the same day.
 Flights take approximately 45 minutes.
 Find out more about schedules and the cost of flights in Domestic Flights in the Cook Islands: Your Guide to Interisland Flights.

 How to Get Around Mangaia